robinhood-me/salt_apache_mysql_across_distros/README.md

 # test with pub key in .ssh
 # recreated github key with public key
 # checked private and public key match and email was added to one
+# recreate github and github.pub keys and created in github